sonnny/bluetooth_classic/README.md

-number to pico w mac address, I use linux bluetoothctl scan to find the individual pico w mac address then I use a felt tip pen to mark the unique number on the metal shield of the pico w
+number to pico w mac address, I use linux bluetoothctl scan to find the individual pico w mac address then I use a felt tip pen to mark the unique number on the metal shield of the pico w, the number on the metal shield maps to a longer mac address of the pico w, see flutter modified file and read the comment
 ```